Safe-Surfer/SafeSurfer-Desktop/README.md

 ## Notes
 Known issues
 - If you are using Hyper-V, you may need to manually remove the DNS settings from Control Panel
-- When connected to a LifeGuard network, the screen may flicker between seeing LifeGuard and not

 ## System requirements
 Compatible operating systems: